Gábor’s AI policy for advanced applied metrics classes and projects

 This policy is aimed at more advanced classes and assume that you already have core coding and statistics/econometrics skills.
 The abundance of AI means that the process of doing data analysis projects has changed, and these tools are becoming essential help.

 AI has become part of our lives, and most people are using it regularly.
 I assume you will use AI as a tool to enhance your work.
-Moreover, the ability to use “AI” as copilot, carry out prompt engineering is a new and important skill to learn and practice.
+Moreover, the ability to use “AI” as copilot, carry out prompt engineering is a an important skill to master.

 You are responsible for all aspects of your work.
 AI is like advanced search, it’s helpful but use it as an input.
 You must carefully check and debug any input from AI.